puppetlabs/puppet-docs/source/guides/environment.markdown

 What an Environment Is
 ----------------------

-Every agent node has an environment, and the puppet master gets informed about it whenever that node makes a request.
+Every agent node is configured to have an environment, which is simply a short label specified in puppet.conf's [`environment` setting](/references/latest/configuration.html#environment).
+Whenever that node makes a request, the puppet master gets informed of its environment.
 (If you don't specify an environment, the agent has the default "production" environment.)

 The puppet master can then use that environment several ways: